abetusk/dev/wiki/Energy-Discussion.md

 \end{array}
 $$

-Which gives us a rough estimate of 270 years for us to reach a "Type I" civilization on the Kardeshev scale.
+Which gives us a rough estimate of 270 years for us to reach a "Type I" civilization on the Kardashev scale.

 References
 ---